General Practice Longitudinal Integrated Foundation Training (GP LIFT) - What is LIFT?

 The Longitudinal Integrated Foundation Training (LIFT) model aims to improve clinical progress and patient-centred practice, as well as the quality of the educational experience.
-As opposed to receiving one 4-month block of general practice training as Foundation Year 2 trainees, LIFT trainees experience two sessions per week (1 day) in general practice throughout their two years of Foundation training.
+Instead of receiving one 4-month block of general practice training as Foundation Year 2 trainees, LIFT trainees experience two sessions per week (1 day) in general practice throughout their two years of Foundation training.

-How do trainees benefit?
+What do trainees think?

 What do trainers think?